 The City took over the Waukesha Business Improvement District's Downtown Façade Grant Improvement program in the spring of 2013, after the property owners voted to disband the Business Improvement District.
-The City is now entering it's seventh year of running this program and has expanded the boundaries and the scope of the program.
-The City's Redevelopment Authority, in conjunction with graduate students from the UW-Milwaukee School of Architecture and Urban Planning are in the process of a Sub-Area Redevelopment Plan for the W. Sunset Drive and S. West Avenue neighborhood.
-There are several businesses in that are that are or are becoming blighted which is causing a decline in investment in this area.
-For 2021 the program will be expanded to include properties in this targeted area, which is also in an eligible Low to Moderate Income census tract.
-This program is one of most important economic development tools we have to attract and retain businesses in our central city and low to moderate income areas.
+The City is now entering it's seventh year of running this program and has expanded the boundaries and the scope of the program to include other areas outside of Downtown but still within eligible Low to Moderate Income census tracts in the Central City.
+For 2022 we are proposing expanding the program to include additional business assistance to new micro-enterprise (5 full time employees or fewer) business to aid in establishment, stabilization, and expansion of microenterprises owned by persons at or below 80% of the County median income level.
+This assistance may be in the form of grants or loans.

+This program continues to be one of most important economic development tools we have to attract and retain businesses in our central city and low to moderate income areas.

 11. Describe the role specific staff will have in this project.
 Who will be responsible for managing the project, reporting to Community Development, preparing invoices, etc.?

 The Department of Community Development will be the project manager for this program.
-We will be the responsible for publicizing the program, working with the businesses on their proposals, reviewing grant applications, and all reporting and invoicing.
+We will be the responsible for publicizing the program, working with the businesses on their proposals, reviewing grant applications, verification, and all reporting and invoicing.